James Lavallée

-Lavallée was the (male) recipient of the 2017 Tom Longboat Awards, awarded annually to the most outstanding male and female indigenous athletes in Canada.
+Lavallée was the (male) recipient of the 2017 Tom Longboat Awards, awarded annually to the most outstanding male and female Indigenous athletes in Canada.
+He won the Inspire Award in the Youth-Métis category in 2019.

 Personal life

 At an early age, Lavallée was diagnosed with both dyslexia and attention deficit hyperactivity disorder (ADHD), which led to a frustrating elementary school experience.
 To relieve the stresses of school life, Lavallée turned to the sport of kayaking at the age of eleven.
 His family would visit Fort Whyte, in southwestern Winnipeg, during the summers to take advantage of their kayaking program.

 Overcoming his earlier learning disabilities, Lavallée is currently an environmental science student at the University of Manitoba.
 He was also recently named to Manitoba's CBC Future 40, showcasing influential Canadian change-makers under the age of forty.

 He is currently a student at the University of Manitoba pursuing a Bachelor of Science degree in Ecology and Environmental Science.